 Looking for the absolute best things to do in Nice, France?
 I’ve got you covered!
 Read on for all my top Nice recommendations.

 While Paris has the moniker of “The City of Love”, it is far from the only romantic destination in France.
 Nice is a gorgeous, romantic and underrated city in France.

 In addition to its beauty, there so many hidden gems to explore, fantastic experiences to have, and memories to make in Nice.
 It really is a location that should be on everyone’s France bucket list.

-Nice (pronounced “Neese”) is a glamorous city located right on the Mediterranean Sea, in a region of France known as the French Riviera.
+Nice (pronounced “Neese”) is located right on the Mediterranean Sea, in a region of France known as the French Riviera, or the Cote d’Azur.
 Nice comes in at the 7th largest city in France, and while definitely not a little town, it has a much more laid back and relaxed vibe than larger cities like Paris or even Marseilles.

 This post contains affiliate links.
 When you buy through these links, I may earn a commission at no additional cost to you.
 Thank you for your support!